zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/drawingTools/README.md

 `import { Point } from '@plugins/drawingTools/components'`

 A React component for a mark takes a Mark model and renders it as SVG.
+Mark components should either render in a local coordinate system relative to the origin returned from `mark.coords`, or transform back into global coordinates first.
 The basic shape is:

 ```jsx
 const MarkComponent = mark.toolComponent